nya3jp/tast/docs/writing_tests.md

 }
 ```

+Tests have to specify email addresses of persons and groups who are familiar
+with those tests in [Contacts].
+At least one personal email address of an active
+committer should be specified so that we can file bugs or ask for code reviews.

 Tests may specify [attributes] and [software dependencies] when they are
 declared.
 Setting the `informational` attribute on new tests is recommended, as
 tests without this attribute will block the Commit Queue on failure otherwise.